Radiation therapy: Medical uses

 Modern radiation therapy relies on a CT scan to identify the tumor and surrounding normal structures and to perform dose calculations for the creation of a complex radiation treatment plan.
 The patient receives small skin marks to guide the placement of treatment fields.
 Patient positioning is crucial at this stage as the patient will have to be placed in an identical position during each treatment.
 Many patient positioning devices have been developed for this purpose, including masks and cushions which can be molded to the patient.
 Image-guided radiation therapy is a method that uses imaging to correct for positional errors of each treatment session.

+Building on the principles of Image-guided radiation therapy, Daily MR-guided ART (MRgART) offers many dosimetric advantages over the traditional single-plan RT workflow, including the ability to conform the high-dose region to the tumor as the anatomy changes throughout the course of RT.

 The response of a tumor to radiation therapy is also related to its size.
-Due to complex radiobiology, very large tumors respond less well to radiation than smaller tumors or microscopic disease.
+Due to complex radiobiology, very large tumors are affected less by radiation compared to smaller tumors or microscopic disease.
 Various strategies are used to overcome this effect.
 The most common technique is surgical resection prior to radiation therapy.
 This is most commonly seen in the treatment of breast cancer with wide local excision or mastectomy followed by adjuvant radiation therapy.
 Another method is to shrink the tumor with neoadjuvant chemotherapy prior to radical radiation therapy.
 A third technique is to enhance the radiosensitivity of the cancer by giving certain drugs during a course of radiation therapy.
 Examples of radiosensitizing drugs include cisplatin, nimorazole, and cetuximab.

 The impact of radiotherapy varies between different types of cancer and different groups.
 For example, for breast cancer after breast-conserving surgery, radiotherapy has been found to halve the rate at which the disease recurs.
 In pancreatic cancer, radiotherapy has increased survival times for inoperable tumors.